 BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 938 Jackson 2016 Support Seeks to tighten up the law governing the use of psychotropic medications for persons subject to dementia conservatorships.
-Among other things, requires petitions requesting the authority to administer such medications to be supported by a declaration of a physician that includes specified information including, among other things, the recommended course of medication, the expected effects of the recommended medication on the conservatee's overall mental health and treatment plan, including how the medication is expected to improve the conservatee's symptoms, and a description of the potential side effects of the recommended medication.
+Among other things, requires petitions requesting the authority to administer such medications to be supported by a declaration of a physician that includes specified information including, a mong other things, the recommended course of medication, the expected effects of the recommended medication on the conservatee's overall mental health and treatment plan, including how the medication is expected to improve the conservatee's symptoms, and a description of the potential side effects of the recommended medication.
 Requires the Judicial Council, on or before July 1, 2017, to adopt rules of court and develop appropriate forms for the implementation of these provisions.
-IV SB 1158 Anderson 2016 Support Among other things, clarifies the ability of all beneficiaries of an irrevocable trust to petition the court for a modification or termination of the trust.
+IV SB1158 Anderson 2016 Support Among other things, clarifies the ability of all beneficiaries of an irrevocable trust to petition the court for a modification or termination of the trust.
 Requires the court to consider, in making a determination with respect to a proposed termination of an irrevocable trust, whether the trust is subject to a valid restraint on the transfer of a beneficiary's interest.
 Clarifies further that an irrevocable trust may be modified or terminated by the written consent of the settlor and all beneficiaries without court approval of the modification or termination.
 IV AB 314 Waldron 2015 Oppose Dispenses with the requirement for a court investigation in cases to establish a limited conservatorship for a person with developmental disabilities when the proposed conservator is a parent of the proposed conservatee.
 Authorizes (rather than requires) the proposed limited conservatee, with his or her consent, to undergo an assessment at a regional center that will be used for the purposes of the conservatorship proceedings.
-III, IV Interferes with court's ability to oversee conservatorship cases.
+III,IV Interferes with court's a bility to oversee conservatorship cases.
 AB 691 Calderon 2015 Oppose Enacts the Privacy Expectation Afterlife and Choices Act (PEAC Act).
-Among other things, authorizes a defined electronic communication service or remote computing service (provider) to disclose specified information pertaining to the account of a deceased user to the personal representative of the decedent's estate or the trustee of the decedent's trust if provided with prescribed information.
+Among other things, a uthorizes a defined electronic communication service or remote computing service (provider) to disclose specified information pertaining to the account of a deceased user to the personal representative of the decedent's estate or the trustee of the decedent's trust if provided with prescribed information.
 Authorizes a probate court with jurisdiction over the deceased user's estate or trust to order disclosure of certain information if the court makes specified findings, including that the request for disclosure is narrowly tailored to the purpose of administering the estate or trust.
-III Interferes with court administration of trusts and estates. ess, Fairness, and I lependence and Ad ty JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal IV - Quality of Justice and Service to the Public Goal V - Education for Branchwide Professional Excellence equate, Stable, and Predictable Funding for a ly Functioning Branch

-Goal VI - Branchwide Infrastructure for Service Excellence
+III Interferes with court administration of trusts and estates.
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES ess, Fairness, and equate, Stable, and Predictable Funding for a lependence and A • Goal V - Education for Branchwide Professional Excellence Ful ly Functioning Branch Goal III - M odernization of M lanagemen t and Administrat ion Goal VI - Branchwide Infrastructure for Service Excellence